 Boo-Hoo Breakfast—CAA (parent association) invites all parents/guardians of Pre-K and Kindergarten students to our Annual Boo-Hoo Breakfast.
-This is held the first day of school promptly at 8:00 a.m.
+This is held on the first day of school promptly at 8:00 a.m.
 After dropping off your sweet baby on the first day of school head over to the library to commiserate with fellow parents about how fast they grow up!
 Breakfast and tissues are provided.

-Homecoming—This annual tradition is for students, families and Alumni!
-Students in grades Pre-K through 12 participate in aweek of fun, dress up days, spirit competitions, door decoration, fence design and color war contests.
+Homecoming—This annual tradition is for students, families, and Alumni!
+Students in grades Pre-K through 12 participate in a week of fun, dress-up days, spirit competitions, door decoration, fence design, and color war contests.
 Students and families are invited to the sports complex for a bonfire on Thursday night and to the football game where the Homecoming Court is presented and the Homecoming Queen is crowned.
 The week ends with dances for the Intermediate and Upper School students.
 Homecoming is traditionally held at the end of September.

 Tailgate Alley—All football home games kick off with the fun atmosphere of Tailgate Alley.
 This exciting pre-game activity is hosted by the Athletics office and encourages parents, students, families, and Cougar fans alike to take the time for fun and food prior to each home game.
 The Cougar Booster Club hosts a tent at each gave which provides free food for all who stop by.

 First Grade Pet Show—This wonderful tradition goes back over 30 years!
 Students in the first grade bring their favorite pet (real or stuffed) and share them for the entire lower school.
 This show encourages positive public speaking skills and is a favorite for everyone.
 Parents, families, and friends are encouraged to attend!